lazicjelena/tracemop/README.md

    NOTE: We are aware of one parsing-related flaky unit test in JavaMOP.
 When that test fails, the run of the second script will stop.
 One work-around is to change `mvn clean package -DskipITs` to `mvn clean package -DskipITs -DskipTests` in `scripts/integration-test.sh`.
 Another work-around is to comment out all occurrences of `exit 1` in `scripts/integration-test.sh`.
 We plan to fix these tests soon, but please feel free to contribute a pull request if you have a patch.

+## Configuration

+Several options allow to collect the traces that JavaMOP generates.
+The trace collection process can be further configured via the contents of the `-dbConfigFile` option.
+Currently, the file that is passed into the `-dbConfigFile` allows to configure two parameters:

+   a.
+Use `db` to specify what DBMS to use.
+Currently, we support two values: `h2` (default), and `h2-normalized` (experimental).

+   b.
+Setting `dumpDB=true` will cause JavaMOP to write all collected traces to disk.
+This option is `false` by default.

+Beyond this configuration file, you can see all options that are allowed by running `javamop -help` or `rv-monitor -help`.

 ## Contributing

 We are accepting issues and pull requests.
 We welcome all who are interested to help fix issues.